 These are scattered throughout the UCI Libraries' collection, and they do not necessarily have the word ethnography in their title.
-In the UCI Libraries' ANTPAC catalog, try adding this to a keyword search:
+In Library Search, try searching the catalog adding this to a keyword search:

 AND (ethnograph* OR ethnolog* OR "case study")